Njugen/tabflower/README.md

 3. Open "myview.jsx" in any text or code editor

-4. Import the following dependencies into "myview.jsx" file:
+4. Import the following dependencies into "myview.jsx" file.
+Place these lines at the very top of the doucment:

 ```javascript
 import React, {Fragment} from 'react';